jinn-tool/jinn/README.md

 of the project just run `npm test` and start adding tests to the test folder.
 Tests must be named `<somename>.spec.js` Testem will rerun tests whenever you add new test specs or save existing ones.

+### ES6 by default

+index.js contains the code necessary to bootstrap the rest of the app with the ability to write code in ES6 via the traceur project.
+See index.js for further information